 called Network MIDI feature before, which will remain visible like a

-If the amount of external MIDI devices is displayed correctly and the app is still not reacting as expected by you, then please also check following configuration topics:
+If your external MIDI devices (or third-party apps) are displayed as being connected, and the app is still not reacting as expected by you, then please also check the following configuration topics:

 - Make sure you read the notes about the multi-part feature of this App.

 - Check whether the MIDI channel of the respective part is configured correctly.

 You may adjust the so called velocity response with the velocity